-A library batch is a group of prepared libraries that are sequenced in the same library run.
+A library batch is a group of prepared libraries that are sequenced in the same Library to Result run.
 If you are planning a run starting from libraries that you have already prepared manually, you must first create a library batch in GenexusTM Software from samples that you have added.
-If you are planning a run starting from nucleic acid samples, skip this step and proceed to "Plan a Nucleic Acid to Result run" on page 71.
+If you are planning a run starting from nucleic acid samples, skip this step and proceed to "Plan a Nucleic Acid to Result run" on page 72.